gvwilson/sensibleadventures/nardica/nardica.md

 The other sentry bots stood frozen in a circle around it for a moment.
 Then,
 as one,
-they turned toward the mansion.

-The G-80's treads chewed on the stairs that led up to the front of the mansion.
+the G-80 and the sentries turned toward the mansion.
-The last thing Iffy saw before her aunt dragged her away was the sentries charging through the hole the G-80 had just blown in the door.
+The last thing Iffy saw before her aunt dragged her away was the sentries leaping through the hole left by the G-80 plowing through the mansion's front door.

 "Breach!"
-one of the Marines shouted.
+one of the younger Marines shouted.

 "Really?"
 Wales muttered sarcastically,
 his hands still in the air.

-Everything happened very quickly after that.
+The Marine holding the gun to his head nudged him toward the opening behind the governor's desk.
+"Sir, if you would?"

+Wales didn't move.
+"Not without those toolboxes."

+This time the Marine's nudge was more of a shove.
+"Sir, we can come back for---"

+"If it takes more than twenty-two minutes for us to come back, there won't be anything for us to come back to,"
+Wales said sharply,
+his feet planted.
+"Doctor?"

+Doctor Johel and the governor exchanged looks.
+"Get them,"
+the governor ordered crisply.

+"Sir,
+we can't bring his tech into the secure area without testing it," the sergeant protested.

+"Mister Wales?"
+The governor raised an eyebrow.

+"Safe as houses," Wales promised.
+"You have my word."

+After that, everything moved quickly.
-One marine opened the door to look down the corridor and fell back immediately, cursing the sizzling laser burn on her arm.
+One Marine opened the door and tossed a thumb-sized camera drone into the waiting room.
+When it wasn't fried by a laser or blown to pieces by a needle gun, a second Marine bent low in a starter's crouch, took a deep breath, and flung himself through the door.
+Something sizzled across the shoulder of his exoskeleton a millisecond before he crashed into the couch that Iffy had been sitting on just a few minutes earlier.
+He rolled over clumsily.
+"Left scapular is bacon,"
+he called.
+Iffy had only a heartbeat to wonder why why he said "bacon" instead of "baked" before he flung the first of the toolboxes she had been carrying back through the door.

+His partner caught it and set it down just in time to catch the second one.
+"Wait!"
+Wales ordered as the Marine in the waiting room reached for the third toolbox.
+He closed his eyes for a moment and then nodded.
+"Now!"

+The third toolbox flew through the air.
+The Marine who had thrown it crouched, took a deep breath, and threw himself after it.

+Whatever had shot him the first time had been patient, and now its patience was rewarded.
+A perfectly straight line of blue light flashed just long enough to leave an after-image on Iffy's eyes.
+The Marine landed in a crumpled heap on the floor of the governor's office.
+His exoskeleton tried to stand, its programming still trying to anticipate its wearer's likely moves, but it couldn't lift the dead weight it now held.

+"Oh saints," Aunt Naggie whispered.

+The Marine who had caught the toolboxes didn't hesitate---didn't even really seem to notice how her partner didn't move as she pulled his battery and two clips of ammunition from his body.
+*It's his conditioning,* Iffy thought.
+*Like Jeep when he came back.
+He just don't feel it.*
+She swallowed hard to stop herself from throwing up.

-Iffy barely had time to snatch up the pair of toolboxes by her chair before the other Marines hurried everyone down the stairs behind the governor's desk into a narrow zig-zag corridor that smelled of sweat and machinery.
+The Marines herded everyone down the stairs behind the governor's desk into a narrow zig-zag corridor that smelled of sweat and machinery.
 Pipes ran along the ceiling,
-a color-coded mix of water, sewage, secure optical cabling, and highways for the rat-sized security bots that were scurrying madly to the mansion's defense.
+a color-coded mix of water, sewage, secure optical cabling, and highways for the rat-sized repair bots that were now scurrying madly to the mansion's defense.

-"Doctor?"
+"Any theories, doctor?"
-the governor asked from the head of the procession.
+the governor asked from the head of the little procession.

 "No idea,"
-she puffed.
+Doctor Johel puffed,
+struggling to keep the pace.
 "Nobody ever... managed... to breach the firewalls... on the G-80s... during the war.
 And if someone... has a way... to infect... the sentries..."